RishabhPariharGit/React-Project/README.md

 - Checked the mobile responsiveness of the admin panel
 - Updated the media queries for the mobile and tab devices
 - Added a new fil for adding the products
 - Added the styling for the Add product file
+- Added a new file Listing the products
+- Updated the changes
+-